SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/03-Model-Mapping.md

 # Model Mapper

-In the practice, we often need to transfer data between similar objects.
+We often need to transfer data between similar objects.

-Take an instance with the entities, we want to transfer similar properties from the entity model to a DTO.
+With entities, we want to transfer similar properties from the entity model to a DTO.

-This is a pretty straight forward job, where 80% of it would be just listing a property to another property.
+A large portion of this process is just listing a property to another property:

-Just like that.

 ```java
 public class EmployeePojo {